vantage-sh/docs.vantage.sh/docs/network_flow_reports.md

 # Network Flow Reports

 For any network-enabled resource, Network Flow Reports provide visibility by source and destination to the flows within your network that are driving costs.
-You can filter these reports to identify resources that are accruing network costs, generate detailed views of the sources and destinations of the network traffic, and investigate metadata on any resource in the flow.
-This feature makes it possible to correlate transfer charges with both external services, such as Datadog, or internal applications.
+You can filter these reports to identify resources that are accruing network costs, generate detailed views of the sources and destinations of the network traffic, and investigate metadata on specific resources in the flow.
+This feature makes it possible to correlate data transfer charges with both external services, such as Datadog, and internal applications.

 :::note
 At this time, only AWS is supported.
 Additional support for providers with flow log functionality, such as Azure and Google Cloud, is planned for the future.